Chapelle Sainte-Agathe

 The Chapelle Sainte-Agathe is a chapel located in Saint-Maime in the French department of Alpes-de-Haute-Provence.
 It was erected in the 12th century.

 History

 The Chapelle Sainte-Agathe and the Château de Saint-Maime tower were built in the 12th century.
 Apart from the remains of a few castle walls, these are the only remains of the castle that was once inhabited by Ramon Berenguer IV, Count of Provence and his wife Beatrice of Savoy.

-The chapel offers panoramic views of the Luberon valley including the villages of Dauphin and Mane.

 The chapel is classified as an official Monument historique by a decree of March 4, 1988.